Wednesday, 25 November 2020

 By the time of Independence, it was clear that India could neither be an Empire nor a Dictatorship (because Bose's INA was a miserable failure).
 What could it be?
 Because of the 'Martial Race' theory, it couldn't be run by the Army because recruitment was heavily biased geographically.
 Thus, the answer was, India had to continue to be whatever it needed to be so as to raise enough in taxes to pay salaries and pensions with a little left over for shite Professorships in shite subjects.
-This turned out to be the same guys as the Brits transferred power to.
+It turned out that the Hindus the Brits transferred power to were perfectly happy to stick with the institutions Britain had built or refurbished to suit their own tastes.
 So, Independent India's story is the story of the success of a British blueprint.
 But that blueprint was drawn up by people who had turned the sub-continent into a cohesive enough power to project force as far as Europe and Japan.
 This had never happened before and will never happen again.
 The simple truth is that 'the idea' of a country does not matter.
 What matters is what worked there before because, chances are, that's what's making it work now.
 Khilnani, a cretin by profession, pretends otherwise with absurd results-

 For all its magnificent antiquity and historical depth, contemporary India is unequivocally a creation of the modern world.